 United States Settles False Claims Act Allegations Against Importer

-SAN FRANCISCO – Bizlink Technology, Inc. (BTI), an importer of computer cable assemblies located in Fremont, California, has paid $1.2 million to settle allegations that it violated the civil False Claims Act by underpaying customs duties owed on goods imported from China, announced United States Attorney Melinda Haag and Brian J. Humphrey, U.S. Customs and Border Protection Director of Field Operations, San Francisco.
+SAN FRANCISCO – Green Bag Co., Inc., an importer of reusable shopping bags located in San Francisco has agreed to pay $500,000 to settle allegations that it violated the civil False Claims Act by underpaying customs duties it owed, announced United States Attorney Melinda Haag and Brian J. Humphrey, U.S. Customs and Border Protection Director of Field Operations, San Francisco.

-The United States alleges that, from 2006 through 2008, BTI underpaid customs duties on goods that BTI imported into the United States from Bizlink International Electronics Co., Ltd., a factory in Shenzhen, China.
-BTI allegedly obtained two sets of invoices for each shipment from the Chinese factory: one true invoice that BTI paid, and a second invoice falsely stating a lower cost.
-The false invoices were allegedly used to calculate the customs duties that BTI paid on the imported goods, resulting in substantial underpayments.
+The United States alleges that, from July 2007 through October 2009, Green Bag underpaid customs duties on goods imported into the United States from China.
+Green Bag allegedly used two sets of invoices for each shipment: one true invoice that Green Bag paid, and a second invoice falsely stating a lower cost.
+The false invoices were allegedly used to calculate the customs duties that Green Bag paid on the imported goods, resulting in substantial underpayments.

 The settlement resolves a whistleblower lawsuit filed in the United States District Court for the Northern District of California.
-A manager who formerly worked at BTI filed the case pursuant to the qui tam provisions of the False Claims Act.
+An executive who formerly worked at Green Bag filed the case pursuant to the qui tam provisions of the False Claims Act.
 Under those provisions, private citizens, known as “relators,” may file lawsuits on behalf of the United States and receive a portion of the proceeds of a settlement or judgment.
-The relator will receive $252,000 as his share of the government’s recovery from BTI.
+The relator will receive $100,000 as his share of the government’s recovery.

 Assistant U.S. Attorney Sara Winslow handled the matter on behalf of the U.S. Attorney’s Office for the Northern District of California, with assistance from Financial Fraud Investigator Michael Zehr and Legal Assistant Kathy Terry.
-The matter was investigated by the DHS Offices of Inspector General and Homeland Security Investigations.
+The matter was investigated by the DHS Office of Inspector General.